In Hong Kong, Investment Visa is known as an “Entry for Investment as Entrepreneur”.

 Capital investment: in the same vein as financial resources, you must expose the amount of capital investment you have at hand for approval.

 Jobs Provided Locally: You are required to propose the extent of employment that you would stimulate for the local workforce.

-In order to reinforce your qualification, you should also include the following:
+To reinforce your qualification, you should also include the following:

 Proposed business form: In general, some forms of business would bespeak a higher degree of credibility than others.
 For example, a private limited company in comparison with a sole proprietorship.

-Introduction of new technologies or skills: A business that introduces an unprecedented technology or new skill-set would be more welcomed.
+Introduction of new technologies or skills: A business that introduces an unprecedented technology or new skill set would be more welcomed.

 How to apply for Investment Visa?

 Assuming that your application is approved, the Visa/Entry Permit will be issued.
-You would then need to collect it in-person at the Immigration Department.
+You would then need to collect it in person at the Immigration Department.
 If you could not make it here, you can have your sponsor or an authorized representative do so on your behalf.